 elm-mdl packages give us the ability to design our pages with Bootstrap and Material Design respectively without sacrificing Elm’s type safety.
 You should definitely check them out.

-Now that we have presented a view to the users, what can they do with it?
-They can enter their name, email, and password into the form and click the Create my account button to initiate the creation of a new account.
-The first thing we need to figure out is how to store the name, email, and password into the
+Now that we have presented the initial model to users, what can they do with it?
+They can enter their name, email, and password into the form and click Create my account to sign up.
+The first thing we need to figure out is how to store name, email, and password entered by the user in

 User model.
 The